Skip to main content Skip to navigation

 Literature and Culture modules

-There is no required reading to complete before term begins, but if you would like to get a flavour of the topics we will study during the year, this is a list of selected readings from our three Level 1 modules, which aims to provide you with some general sources that you will be studying during your first year at Warwick.
+There is no required reading to complete before the term begins, but if you would like to get a flavour of the topics we will study during the year, this is a list of selected readings from our two Level 1 modules, which aims to provide you with some general sources that you will be studying during your first year at Warwick.
 You can also find more information on the module webpages (below), and you may like to begin your own research into some of these topics and figures online.

 HP103: Language, Text and Identity in the Hispanic World

-- Kimberly L. Geeslin, The Cambridge Handbook of Spanish Linguistics (Cambridge: Cambridge University Press, 2018)
+Kimberly L. Geeslin, The Cambridge Handbook of Spanish Linguistics (Cambridge: Cambridge University Press, 2018)

 For more information: